-Florida shooting 1-dead, 20 injured: DEVELOPING
+Shooting at Florida high school injures at least 14: Developing

-At least 20 students were feared hurt in a shooting Wednesday at a high school in Parkland, Florida, as local media reported a student was considered a person of interest.
-Foxnews.com is covering this developing story...
+At least 14 students were feared hurt in a shooting Wednesday at a high school in Parkland, Florida, as local media reported a student was considered a person of interest.
+Foxnews.com is covering this developing story.

 Continue Reading Below